Understanding Coffee Bean Grading: What AA, AB, C, and Peaberry Really Mean

 How Are Coffee Beans Graded by Size?

-Globally, coffee beans are sorted using a system of sieving screens – imagine a stack of flat colanders, each with slightly smaller holes than the one above.
-Beans are poured in at the top, and as they fall through the stack, they’re sorted by the smallest screen they can pass through.
+Globally, coffee beans are sorted using a system of grading sieves – imagine a stack of flat colanders, each with slightly smaller holes than the one above.
+Beans are poured in at the top, and as they fall through the stack, they're sorted by the smallest sieve they can pass through.

 These screens are typically measured in 1/64ths of an inch: